kevinyma/p_v2/_posts/2013-01-30-architecture.md

 Throughout the 30s, German-American architect Mies van der Rohe was preoccupied with a series of court-house designs.
 These designs had no client.
 Rather, they were explorations of space for its own sake.

-This project looked at one of these designs extensively: the House with Three Courts.
+The House with Three Courts is one of these designs.
 It examined the underlying systems which govern the design, extrapolating and tranforming these systems through a series of iterative models.

 ![Alt](/img/threecourts/linedrawings.jpg)